-Estrogen levels drop during and/or after menopause, during childbirth, and during periods of breastfeeding.
-You may also experience a loss of estrogen if you smoke cigarettes, have had your ovaries removed, have been treated for cancer, or if you have certain immune disorders.
+Estrogen levels can drop during and after menopause, during childbirth, and during periods of breastfeeding.
+You may also experience a loss of estrogen if you smoke cigarettes, have had your ovaries removed, have been treated for cancer, or have certain immune disorders.

 Some medications cause dryness throughout the body, including inside the vagina.
 Cold and allergy medicines can have this effect, as can some antidepressants.
 Chemotherapy medications, such as those used to fight breast cancer, can also cause dryness.

 There are a few additional, but less common, reasons why you may experience vaginal dryness.

 If you use a store-bought vaginal cleanser or douche, for instance, you’re disrupting the natural balance of chemicals in your vagina.
 This can cause inflammation and dryness.